 However, regulatory requirements go beyond onboarding.

-As a lender, you’re responsible for preventing financial statement fraud and related crimes throughout the buyer’s journey.
+As a lender, you’re responsible for detecting financial statement fraud and related crimes throughout the buyer’s journey and preventing it from occurring.
 That’s why you need to know the warning signs of financial statement fraud.

 Here are some major red flags that raise concern and signal suspicious business practices: